 A typed discussion log is required for each and every assignment.
 No work will be accepted without a written discussion log.

 In general, you may refer to your texts, your class notes, and your course instructor for help.
 You may also consult public literature (books, articles, web sites) for general information and examples, but you should not seek or use published solutions to assignments.
 You may also talk with with fellow students about general information and strategies for solving assignments, but not specific solutions or code.
+The work you turn in must be your own.
 If you are in doubt about what is acceptable, be sure to ask the course instructor.

 Clarification about online sources: It is fine to use Google to look for snippets of publicly available code that might help you with assignments, and it is okay to use a limited amount of such code in your own work.
 You should not take entire solutions or large amounts of code from the web.
 And you must clearly comment your code to indicate which code and ideas are purely your own, which code or ideas are borrowed or adapted from elsewhere, and where the other code or ideas came from.